Summary

 17. Received any other investigational pharmacological treatment within 3 months of Screening or 5 half-lives, whichever is longer.

-Note: Use of approved treatments for AD and other medications may be permitted in this study in accordance with the guidelines in the Concomitant Medications, Section 5.1 of this protocol.
+Note: Use of approved treatments for AD and other medications may be permitted in this study.

 1. Lack of sufficient venous access.